 We happily accept our responsibility to help prepare children for the opportunities and responsibilities of adult life.
 Day by day we work to maintain a community that is accepting and caring.
 To this end teachers work with their classes to encourage tolerant and thoughtful behaviour, responsible attitudes and an awareness of personal safety.
 Learning about being healthy is important, as attitudes learnt in childhood can have a big effect on lifestyles adopted as adults.
 We support and promote good attitudes, encouraging children to look after their own bodies.
 Children learn about keeping themselves safe, about personal hygiene, food and nutrition, exercise, substance use and misuse, sex education and environmental aspects of health.

-This is taught as part of topic work linked to science, R.E., and PSHE.
-The subject is taught in age-appropriate ways, and sometimes involves the school nurse.
-We inform parents in advance when sex education is a part of the programme of work for their child.
-(Parents have the right to withdraw their child if they so wish: please speak to the head teacher.)
+This is taught in age-appropriate ways as part of topic work linked to science, R.E. and Personal, Social and Health Education (PSHE).
+We inform parents in advance when sex education is part of the programme of work for their children.
+Parents have the right to withdraw their child if they so wish (please speak to the head teacher).

-There is an assembly each day, led by teachers and visitors to the school.
+There is an assembly each day.
 Singing songs, some with a broadly Christian character, takes place weekly.
 Children are given regular opportunities to share their achievements in assemblies.
 Parents and friends are invited to some of these sharing assemblies.
 Themes for assemblies include moral issues plus stories from the Christian tradition and other faiths.

 (Children may be withdrawn from collective worship at the request of parents.
 Parents who do not wish their children to take part should contact the head teacher.)